Listed land use register

 We’re here to provide you with advice on what you should do if your property is found to be contaminated.

-Just because your land is included on the Listed Land Use Register does not necessarily mean it is contaminated.
+Just because your land is included on the publicly available Listed Land Use Register does not necessarily mean it is contaminated.
+Read the brochure (PDF File, 151.45KB) for more detailed information.

 Investigating, managing or remediating contaminated land is generally the landowner’s legal responsibility.
 We are here to support you by arming you with the information you need to get the job done.